 This is a collaboration with academic and industry colleagues in the field of haptics including computer scientists, engineers and HCI designers.
 The manifesto is an activity sparked by the Eurohaptics 2020 conference workshop: Designing Digital Touch: Social and Sensory Aspects and Challenges.

-Professor Jürgen Steimle, Head of the Human-Computer Interaction and Interactive Technologies Lab, at the Department of Computer Science at Saarland University, Germany.
+Jürgen Steimle, Head of the Human-Computer Interaction and Interactive Technologies Lab, Saarland University, Germany.